 Quite understandably, the coloring of the individual varies slightly.
 That’s natural, given the number of different species.
 Typically, however, the color combinations include various shades of black, brown, and off-white.
 This makes for a striking appearance.

 Additionally, mature adult specimens average roughly 22 in (56 cm) in body length.
 Meanwhile, average weights between the different species ranges significantly, from 3 – 9 lbs (1.36 – 4.1 kg).
 Also, the tails usually grow to about the same length as the body.

 - Class: Mammalia

 - Order: Primates

 Capuchin Distribution, Habitat, and Ecology

-As with most similar simians, this mammal is both diurnal and arboreal in nature.
-Also, it tends to spend the vast majority of the day foraging for its food.
+As with most similar primates, this mammal evolved as both diurnal and arboreal in nature.
+It tends to spend the majority of the day foraging for its food.
 The Capuchin feeds omnivorously and consumes fruit, nuts, insects, spiders, eggs, and small invertebrates.

-These monkeys typically live in large groups which range in size from 10-40 individuals.
-In the wild, this monkey usually lives 15-25 years.
+Further, this impressive monkey typically lives in large groups.
+These typically range in size from 10-40 individuals.
+In the wild, it usually lives 15-25 years.
 Finally, the primary predators of this animal include cougars, jaguars, and large snakes.